The 8 Things Couples Should Know About Couples Therapy

 In the article, Dr. Diamond outlines many of the factors Marriage Counselling fails, some of them the fault of the client, some of them the therapist, and some from society’s pressures and attitudes.
 These are excellent things to know before any couple begins the journey of choosing a helper (whether coach/consultant/counsellor/therapist/psychologist or other).

-Let’s be clear.
-Standard talk therapy, when it is for an individual’s issue, does work for the majority of cases.
-Statistics from the Canadian Mental Health Association show that 80% of those who seek help for major depressive disorder, regardless of whether the counsellor is more psychoanalytic (think Freud), Humanistic (Rogers), or Cognitive-Behavioural (CBT) (Aaron Beck & Albert Ellis), do get better.
+To be clear, standard talk therapy when it is for an individual’s issue does work for the majority of cases.
+Statistics from the Canadian Mental Health Association show that 80% of those who seek help for major depressive disorder, regardless of whether the counsellor is more psychoanalytic (Freud), Humanistic (Rogers), or Cognitive-Behavioural (CBT) (Aaron Beck & Albert Ellis), do get better.

 The 8 Things Couples Should Know About Couples Therapy “As Usual”

-2. Focuses on “happiness”and freedom above all (getting to do what I want).
-If you want absolute freedom, stay single, however, lasting happiness is not actually likely to follow.
+If you want absolute freedom, stay single.
+However, lasting happiness is not actually likely to follow.
 Probably one of the strongest effects in psychology is that it is our quality of our relationships, not the level of independence, or number or quality of things we have, that most contributes to our happiness (United Nations, 2013).

 Therapists, coaches, or others, applying the same principles to couples therapy as to individuals, do real damage.

 How the Right Kind of Couples Therapy Can Help, Even Save Your Relationship

 Counsellors trained in methods such as Gottman or Emotion-Focused Therapy (AKA: Integrative Behaviour Therapies) are specifically designed for couples and get success in the majority of cases.
 About 69% stay married and show significant increases in satisfaction and communication in their relationship 2 years later.